Continuum Laparoscopic Robot: Design, Modeling, and Control

 Sun Yat-Sen University

-Efficient Trajectory Planning for Optimizing Energy Consumption and Completion Time in UAV-Assisted IoT Networks
+Trajectory Planning: Optimizing Energy Consumption and Completion Time in UAV-Assisted IoT Networks

-2020-2022: Quadrotor unmanned aerial vehicles (UAVs) have emerged as ubiquitous and agile robots and data carriers within the framework of the future Internet of Things (IoT) and mobile wireless networks.
+Description: Quadrotor unmanned aerial vehicles (UAVs) have emerged as ubiquitous and agile robots and data carriers within the framework of the future Internet of Things (IoT) and mobile wireless networks.
 Yet, the insufficient onboard battery necessitates the optimization of energy consumption for both the UAV and IoT devices while ensuring that communication requirements are met.
 Fig.A: one-to-mult UAV assisted IoT networks.
 Fig.B: Simulation comparison of UAV trajectories with different design approaches.
-Fig.C: Comparison with respect to energy consumption and completion time.
+Fig.C: Comparison with respect to energy consumption and completion time (Mathematics 2023, Sensors 2022, CAC 2021, etc).

 Sun Yat-Sen University